mocoding-software/webpack-typescript-builder/README.md

 /images/...
 ```

-The whole webpack configuration may look as following:
+The whole webpack configuration looks as following:
 ```js
 {
     stats: {